Liuyuan999/Liuyuan999.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am Liuyuan Jiang, a first-year PhD student in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, advised by Dr. Tianyi Chen.
+I am Liuyuan Jiang, a PhD student in the Department of Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute, advised by Dr. Tianyi Chen.
 With a background in statistics and mathematics, my academic focus lies in the realms of Optimization and Machine Learning.

+# 📰 News

+- June 2024: Our paper is available: [A Primal-Dual-Assisted Penalty Approach to Bilevel Optimization with Coupled Constraints](https://arxiv.org/abs/2406.10148)

 # 📝 Publications